HarvardMapCollection/tutorials/qgis/clip/index.md

 3. Add an opacity slider to the Cambridge boundary layer by following the steps in [this tutorial](https://harvardmapcollection.github.io/tutorials/qgis/adjust-opacity/).
 Use this to "peer under" the Cambridge boundary data and inspect the tracts we will be isolating via the geographic clip.

 We are now ready to clip.
-There are two ways to clip.
+There are a few ways to "clip".
 The first way you can think of as quick and crude.
 It chops off the data exactly at the boundaries defined by the clipping layer (in this case, Cambridge's boundary).
 This is OK if you want to run the process quickly, and don't care if features are cut off.
-The second method extracts all features within the extent of the clipping boundary, but preserves the features in their entirety, regardless of if they fall somewhat outside the bounds of the clipping extent.
-We will go over both methods.

 ## Quick clip